sohkamyung/sohkamyung.github.io/README.md

 ## Introduction

 Hello world.
-This is a test for producing a website usng only markdown on github.
+Welcome to Soh Kam Yung's website, which is produced usng markdown syntax and served via Github Pages.

-This website is planned to contain my book reviews (both fiction and non-fiction), fiction magazine and on-line short story reviews.
+This website contains my book reviews (fiction and non-fiction), fiction magazine and on-line short story reviews.
 It may also contain other items, depending on what I want to do with this site.

 This website is always a work-in-progress.
 Expect things to unexpectedly break from time to time.